Four ways to partially apply constraint tuples

 applications of type constructors by way of type families.
 For instance,

-if you are given the type f x
+if you are given the type f x, you can decompose it into f like so:

 both computes a type’s kind and reduces type families that appear in the